 Yet while I was hooked on every exchange between Jesse and Cèline and their story was of great interest to me, there were a few things that set this film apart but not always for the better.
 For me the intimacy and romance I was so fond of wasn’t as powerful here.
 Now understand I’m not saying it’s nonexistent.
 We certainly get it in doses.
 It’s just in a different stage.
 I realize that the specific story directions understandably soak up some of the romance.
 But some of it is missing and I found myself longing for it.

 There also seems to be a constant preoccupation with sex in nearly every conversation.
-Hopefully I won’t be judged for this but I grew a little tired of it.
 The characters seem fixated on it and they kept beating that same drum throughout the entire film.
-Unlike the other movies where the dialogue seamlessly and gracefully flowed with no feeling whatsoever that it was scripted, here the constant jabber about sex felt so contrived.
+Unlike the other movies where the dialogue seamlessly and gracefully flowed with no feeling whatsoever that it was scripted, here the constant sex jabber felt so contrived.
 I also missed the sense of location that permeated “Before Sunrise” and “Before Sunset”.
 Vienna and Paris were used subtly in those films but to great effect.
 Here we get brief looks at the Greek locations but nothing of any value.
 To be fair, Linklater isn’t trying to make a large visual impression with his camera but I still missed that component.

 While this series has been called “The Before Trilogy” by some I hope that’s not the case.
 The ending isn’t nearly satisfying enough to end a trilogy but more importantly I want to see Jesse and Cèline again.
 I know I’ve voiced some frustrations with this film but it’s far from being bad.
 In fact there are several scenes that I absolutely adored.
 But I can’t shake some of my issues with it – issues that don’t make it a poor film, but they do make it a lesser chapter in this overall captivating love story.
 But true love can hit a few rough patches doesn’t it?
 Perhaps that’s what we get here.